|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 Packing for Your Trip

 Click on this link for helpful information about packing for your trip: https://www.oars.com/video/pack-river-rafting-trip/

 During the day—Start with a swimsuit and/or swim trunks and synthetic or merino wool shirt as a base layer.
+At minimum, a wetsuit (provided) is required to be worn while on the river.
 Depending on the weather, temperature and how wet you’re getting in the rapids, additional layers for sun protection or insulation can be added or subtracted.

 In camp—When the weather is warm, a pair of lightweight cotton pants or shorts and a shirt make great camp wear.
 Anytime the forecast calls for cool evenings and cold nights, a dry set of synthetic long underwear is the perfect base layer under long pants and a fleece sweater.